 Arrange the chicken over the spinach and then sprinkle with the diced tomato and green onions.

 Cover the baking dish with foil, and bake the chicken and spinach for 20 minutes.

-Uncover and bake for 10 to 15 minutes longer, or until chicken is cooked to at least 165 F when checked with an instant-read thermometer.
+Uncover and bake for 10 to 15 minutes longer, or until chicken is cooked to an internal temperature of at least 165 F when checked with an instant-read thermometer.

-If desired, top the chicken and tomato mixture with freshly grated Parmesan cheese or shredded mozzarella about 5 minutes before the cooking time is done.
+If using, top the chicken and tomato mixture with freshly grated Parmesan cheese or shredded mozzarella about 5 minutes before the cooking time is done.
 Serve hot with your favorite sides.

 When selecting chicken breasts, there are a variety of options depending on the feed the animals had, the environment they were raised in, whether they were enclosed or free-range, and the number of additives and antibiotics the meat might have.
 As a general rule, free-range and without hormones and antibiotics is the best and safest choice, but it all comes down to what's available at your store and your budget.
 Whichever chicken you decide to buy, look for pieces that look pink, plump, and with the furthest out sell-by date.
 When selecting your chicken breasts, be mindful that corn-fed animals will yield meat that may look a bit more yellow due to the fed.